farscapian/clams-app-docker/README.md

 ## Public Deployments

-If you want to deploy public instances of `roygbiv-stack`, there are a few things to consider.
+If you want to deploy public instances of `lnplay`, there are a few things to consider.

 ### Public DNS (ENABLE_TLS=true)